 The Provincial Schools Branch of the Ministry of Education will deliver transportation for residential students at English-language Provincial and Demonstration Schools, including students attending these programs from the Rainbow District School Board.

 RDSB Students Attending Provincial and Demonstration Schools

-The Rainbow District School Board currently has one student attending Provincial and/or Demonstration schools in the 2021-2022 school year.
+The Rainbow District School Board currently has no students attending Provincial and/or Demonstration schools in the 2024-2025 school year.

 Special Education Staff

 Elementary Panel